cleanmachinetulsa/ServicePro_v3/replit.md

 ### System Design Choices
 The architecture consists of a React with TypeScript frontend (Vite, Tailwind CSS, shadcn/ui, TanStack React Query, React Hook Form with Zod, Stripe) and an Express.js backend with TypeScript.
 Core architectural patterns include a monolithic service layer, multi-channel response formatting for AI, a customer memory system, and Google Sheets integration as a dynamic knowledge base.
 Data is stored in PostgreSQL (Neon serverless) with Drizzle ORM, Google Sheets, and Google Drive.
 Authentication is session-based.

+### Deployment & Production Safety
+**Critical Configuration:** The Express server uses `app.set('trust proxy', true)` to properly handle Replit's multi-layer proxy infrastructure (Cloudflare + Load Balancer).
+This setting is CRITICAL for production - using `trust proxy: 1` breaks session authentication on deployed sites by preventing secure cookies from being set correctly.
+Always verify this setting before publishing to prevent 401 errors and connection failures.
+See `DEPLOYMENT_SAFETY_CHECKLIST.md` for comprehensive pre-deployment verification steps.

 ## External Dependencies

 **Google Workspace Suite**: